Quantum sensing with nanoparticles for gravimetry; when bigger is better: Inertial Sensing Gravimetry

-where $g_{\rm{nv}}$, $\mu_{\rm{B}}$ are defined as above, $\theta$ is the angle between the applied magnetic field $B_{\rm{x}}$ and the direction of the gravitational acceleration $g$ and $t_{3}$ is the total free-fall time (i.e. when the wavepackets merge and interfere).
-In contrast to the levitated Ramsey scheme, equation~\ref{eq:freefall} does not depend on the mass, and an additional microwave pulse is required at time $t_{3}$ to reverse the propagation direction of the superposed wave packets.
+In contrast to the levitated Ramsey scheme, equation~\ref{eq:freefall} does not depend on the mass, as expected for a free-fall measurement.
+An additional microwave pulse is required at time $t_{3}$ to reverse the propagation direction of the superposed wave packets.
 This pulse flips the spin state such that the spin dependent force will reverse.
 The split wavepackets eventually merge and interfere.
-The measurement time $t_{3}$ is therefore unconstrained, and can be on the order of milliseconds, enabling spatial superpositions spanning ~100\,nm, over $10^{3}$ times larger than if the nanoparticle was levitated \cite{wan_free_2016}, and comparable in scale to the size of the particle.
+The measurement time $t_{3}$ is therefore unconstrained and can be on the order of milliseconds, enabling spatial superpositions spanning~100\,nm, over $10^{3}$ times larger than if the nanoparticle was levitated \cite{wan_free_2016}, and comparable in scale to the size of the particle.
 The maximum spatial separation along the \emph{tilted} $x$-axis is $\Delta x_{\theta}=2\frac{g_{\rm{nv}}\mu_{\rm{B}}B_{\rm{x}}}{2m}(t_{3}/4)^{2}$, at $t=t_{3}/2$.
-Currently, the coherent scattering ground state cooling experiment is estimated to achieve a maximum oscillator coherence time of 1.4\,$\mu s$ in free-fall, limited by background pressure, which only allows for an expansion of the wavepacket from 3.1\,pm to 10.2\,pm~\cite{delic_cooling_2020}.
+Currently, coherent scattering cooling would achieve a maximum coherence time of 1.4\,$\mu s$ in free-fall, limited by background pressure, which only allows for an expansion of the wavepacket from 3.1\,pm to 10.2\,pm~\cite{delic_cooling_2020}.
 Further progress will require deep vacuum environments and likely cryogenic operating conditions.